Symptoms & Treatment Related To Headaches And Neck Pain

 The first thing if you have a headache and neck pain is to make sure you do not have a fever, as this could indicate a more serious problem.

-This type of headache neck pain we are talking about may be related to chronic muscular strain of the neck associated with changes in neck posture, muscle tension and stressful situations at work or home.
-Movement may create pain from the neck to the corresponding.
+This type of headache neck pain we are talking about may be related to chronic muscular strain of the neck associated with changes in posture of the head and neck, muscle tension and stressful situations at work or home.
+Movement may create pain from the neck to the corresponding area in the head.
 Pain ranging from mild to more severe may be associated with this, however there is no throbbing and the pain may change, increasing or decreasing when pressing into the muscle.
-The headache can vary in duration and may only be a couple of hours to couple of days or weeks.
+The headache can vary in duration and may only be a couple of hours to couple of days or even weeks.

-This type of headache pain usually responds well to neck exercises, posture correction, stress reduction and treatment of the area where the muscles attach as described above.
-Tools used for treating the upper neck muscles effectively are the neck release, headache neck pain release and orthopedic traction headrest, which work deep into those specific muscles using the weight of the head and gravity, reducing spasm of neck related headache muscles and for self massage while lying down.
+This type of headache pain usually responds well to the neck exercises, posture correction methods including ergonomics when sitting and working, stress reduction techniques and direct muscle massage treatment of the area where the muscles attach.
+Tools used for treating the upper neck muscles effectively are the neck release, headache neck pain release and orthopedic traction headrest, pictured above, which work deep into those specific muscles using the weight of the head and gravity, reducing spasm of neck related headache muscles and for self massage while lying down.
 They are based on an occipital release method of myofascial therapy.

 Types Of Headache Neck Pain

-We know there are basically 3 types of headaches that have evidence linking headache and neck pain.
+We know there manytypes of headaches, but there are commonly 3 types of headaches that have evidence linking headache and neck pain.
 There are others, but 3 main headaches; tension, migraine and cervicogenic can be directly related to the neck.

 Cervicogenic headaches are directly neck related headaches and get their name from cervico (cervical or neck) and genic (generated), so neck generated headache.
 Tension headaches are often related to tension of the neck and shoulder muscles.
 Recently, the journal Postgraduate Medicine did a study, which indicates a direct correlation between a migraine headache and neck pain.